 WAITING LIST POLICY

 Should a vacancy arise after 21 May 2022 all applications for admission to Year 8 that were initially refused, new applications and applications where new information has been provided will be treated equally and the published criteria applied.
 This waiting list will be in place until 30 June 2023.
 The school will contact you in writing if your child gains a place in the school by this method.

 Your child’s name will be automatically added to the list.
 Please contact the school if you wish for your child’s name to be removed from the list.

 DUTY TO VERIFY

-The Certificate of Verification for Criterion (ii) is available from the School and can also be downloaded from the School website.
+The Certificate of Verification and an Admissions Criteria Check-list compiled by the Board to assist parents in completing the Form are available from the School.
 If it is found, whether prior to enrolment or post-enrolment, that false information has been given in support of an application, the school will not offer the child a place or will withdraw the offer of a place if it has already been made.

 Applications and Admissions

 Total Applications i.e. All preferences 299

 Total Admissions 181*